KennyVilella/soil_dynamics_julia/README.md

 There are several important features that are yet to be implemented.
 These include, in order of priority:

-- Terrain relaxation: Implement the relaxation of the terrain.
 - Bucket soil relaxation: Implement the relaxation of soil on the bucket.
 - Code optimization: Enhance the overall performance and efficiency of the codebase.
 - Documentation: Provide comprehensive and user-friendly documentation for the simulator.